 So cook the little bugs and then be extra careful in the future.
 Heat remediation, the green solution, is the way to go!

-- Never use a pesticide indoors that is intended for outdoor use.
+- Never use a pesticide indoors that are intended for outdoor use.
 It is very dangerous and won’t solve your bed bug problem.

 - Check if the product is effective against bedbugs -- if a pest isn’t listed on the product label, the pesticide has not been tested on that pest and it may not be effective.